Ohio firework company receives multiple bomb threats after Trump tweets out praise

 Police were dispatched to the building and the bomb squad appeared a short time after.

-Ditullio said that he called the Mercy Health St. Elizabeth Youngstown Hospital to use their bomb sniffing dog to secure the property.
+Ditullio said that he called the Mercy Health St. Elizabeth Youngstown Hospital to use their bomb-sniffing dog to secure the property.

 It took authorities around an hour and a half to clear the building, eventually finding that there was no explosive in the building.